pmichel31415/P-DRO/README.md

 ## RP-DRO

-You can run training for a parametric likelihood ratio model (as described in [Michel et al., 2022](http://arxiv.org/abs/2204.06340)).
+You can run training for a parametric likelihood ratio model (RP-DRO, as described in [Michel et al., 2022](http://arxiv.org/abs/2204.06340)).

 ```bash
 python pdro_main.py \